whage/thesis/thesis.md

 ## Type theory
 Type theory is a branch of mathematical symbolic logic: a system of representing logical expressions through the use of symbols.
-It was concieved in the beginning of the 20th century by Bertrand Russell in order to resolve contradictions present in his set theory.
+It was concieved in the beginning of the 20th century by Bertrand Russell in order to resolve contradictions present in set theory.
 Type theories (there are many, like Alonzo Church's Simply Typed Lambda calculus or Per Martin-Löf's Intuitionistic Type Theory) are formal systems which means they define rules for inferring theorems (statements) from axioms.
 [@stanford-tt]